lagom/lagom/docs/manual/java/releases/Migration15.md

 #### Docker images and deployment specs

-Regarding docker images and deployment specs, once you remove external tooling you will have to setup and maintain them manually.
-Instead of producing the `Dockerfile`, deployment scripts produced by tooling and orchestration specs from scratch, use the tooling to create these files and add them to git.
-You can later review and maintain them at will.
+With the removal of ConductR or Lightbend Orchestration, the docker images and deployment specs will have to be maintained manually.
+Therefore the recommended migration is to take ownership of the `Dockerfile`, deployment scripts and orchestration specs created by such tooling, such as by committing them to the source repository and then maintaining them.
+We also found that such maintenance can be made easier by making use of [kustomize](https://github.com/kubernetes-sigs/kustomize).

 For example, using `docker:stage` on your project you will generate `<project-name>/target/docker/stage/Dockerfile` and other files required to build the image.
 You may use these files directly or have them as a guide to tune the `sbt-native-packager` plugin to produce a similar `Dockerfile`.